|Gebedsbrief - 2019-09-23|

 TEL.: 520-334-1114 ▪ E-MAIL: firstname.lastname@example.org

-NOTE: If you have a Bible and would like to read more about this subject, consider the following passages:
+NOTE: If you have a Bible, read and reflect on the following passages: